abdfaizaan/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M04-Unit 6 Create a Traffic Manager profile using the Azure portal.md

 ## Task 3: Add Traffic Manager endpoints

-In this section, you will add the website in the East US as the primary endpoint to route all the user traffic.
+In this section, you will add the website in the **<inject key="Region" enableCopy="false"/>** as the primary endpoint to route all the user traffic.
 You will then add the website in West Europe as a failover endpoint.
 If the primary endpoint becomes unavailable, then traffic will automatically be routed to the failover endpoint.

 1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, enter **Traffic Manager profiles**, and then select **Traffic Manager profiles** under services.